Skip to content

 How It Works

-Summon isn’t just a set of agents — it’s a methodology.
-Every agent knows where it fits in the workflow, when to hand off to the next, and when to push back.
+The agents share one methodology.
+Each knows where it fits in the workflow, when to hand off, and when to push back.

 You → Cam (Discovery) → Archie (Architecture) → Tara+Sato (Build)